justincbagley/blog/content/post/2018-03-26-installing-r-for-user-on-a-centos-linux-supercomputer-account.md

 <!-- ![R language for statistical computing](/images/R-logo-image.png =80x) -->
 <img src="/images/R-logo-image.png" alt="R language for statistical computing" width="150px"/>

-An up-to-date R install is a key component of any biologist's bioinformatics toolkit.
-In this post, I will walk through some code that I used to solve the problem of installing the latest version of R, [R v3.4.4](https://cran.r-project.org) (the "2018-03-15, Someone to Lean On" release), at the user level on a Linux supercomputing cluster running [CentOS 5/6/7](https://www.centos.org).
+An up-to-date `R` install is a key component of any biologist's bioinformatics toolkit.
+In this post, I will walk through some code that I used to solve the problem of installing the latest version of `R`, [R v3.4.4](https://cran.r-project.org) (the "2018-03-15, Someone to Lean On" release), at the user level on a Linux supercomputing cluster running [CentOS 5/6/7](https://www.centos.org).
 First, I'll give some background information that will be useful for following along.
-Then, I'll go into the basics of conducting a Linux R install when you do not have admin privileges.
+Then, I'll go into the basics of conducting a Linux `R` install when you do not have admin privileges.
 Thirdly, I'll point out a library/environment problem that I ran into with this method, and I'll show a low-stress solution for solving that problem.
-And, finally, I'll close with the successful install setup steps and illustrate that the newly installed version of R v3.4.4 worked and was available from my command line.
+And, finally, I'll close with the successful install setup steps and illustrate that the newly installed version of `R` v3.4.4 worked and was available from my command line.

 ##### 1. Background: pre-install environment

-On our cluster, I first used [`qrsh`](http://gridscheduler.sourceforge.net/howto/basic_usage.html) to log into a node and run or check the available R install, which gave me the following information:
+On our cluster, I first used [`qrsh`](http://gridscheduler.sourceforge.net/howto/basic_usage.html) to log into a node and run or check the available `R` install, which gave me the following information:

 ```
 $ which R